uche-jane/Data-Analytics-Essentials/README.md

 # Data-Analytics-Essentials
-Laboratory on my Journey on Data Analytics with Cisco Networking Academy.
-This is a Data Presentation on a workbook using Predefined Exel Fomulars and Functions
+As part of my Data Analytics journey with Cisco Networking Academy, I conducted a laboratory exercise.
+In this exercise, I created a data presentation workbook utilizing predefined Excel formulas and functions.